bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/adding-new-flags.md

 Flags should assign its value to a property within a config struct or a variable within the configuration file.

-> NOTE: KAS Fleet Manager uses [spf13/pflag](https://github.com/spf13/pflag) for flags management.
+> NOTE: Fleet Manager uses [spf13/pflag](https://github.com/spf13/pflag) for flags management.

 ### Adding to an Existing Config File
 1. Select a configuration file in the *pkg/config/* directory that is relevant to the new feature that is being added.